pixel

 Thank You, Supporters!

 Thank you to my supporters on Patreon, who help keep this site running through their generous contributions.
-Special thanks to everyone who has been supporting this site (and its predecessor, TranSenz) for months or years!
+Special thanks to Daimyo-level Patron, Boris K, and to everyone who has continued to support this site (and its predecessor, TranSenz) for months or years!
+I cannot express in words how much your support means to me!

 You can support this site on Patreon for as little as $1 (or your currency of choice) per month or make a one-time donation through that site.
 Patreon supporters get one-on-one answers to questions, early access to articles and updates, and discounts on my coaching services/books.